The Holy Grail Press

 Pretty amazing, huh?
 I took out these walls here so the whole house would have that gallery feel.
 It'll look a lot better once I get the walls patched.
 I got all the shelves from IKEA.
 The foam on all the shelves – you can get that in bulk online.

 It's the world's largest collection of burnt out lightbulbs.
-Technically, a lightbulb is called a "lamp," but most people don't know that, so if you call a lightbulb a lamp, it's just confusing.
+Technically, a lightbulb is called a "lamp," but most people don't know that, so if you call a lightbulb a lamp it's just confusing.

 This is the automotive wing.
 These are all car headlights.
 Ford here.
 That's Chevy.
 Chrysler.
 Dodge.
 Foreign.
 Exotics.
 Check this one out.
 It's from a 1992 Ferrari F40.
 I paid $38 for that, including shipping.
 It would've cost considerably more had it not been burnt out.

 These are all my fluorescent bulbs, by width and length.
 A lot of folks would argue that fluorescent lights really don't use bulbs.
 And they have a point.
-I mean, I don't include neon, and I know it's pretty much the same.
+I mean, I don't include neon, and I know it's pretty much the same as fluorescent.
 I dunno.
 I just had a lot of them, so I thought, "Why not?"
 The way I figure it, it's my museum.
 I can curate it like I want.

 These are all novelty lightbulbs.
 See?
 When you turn this one on, it's a smiley face.
 And the light's yellow.
 Pretty cool.
 This one, it's a blacklight bulb.
-Most blacklights that aren't fluorescent, really aren't blacklights.
+Most blacklights that aren't fluorescent really aren't blacklights.
 They've just been filtered to look that way.
 But this really is a blacklight.
 It's a lightbulb-shaped fluorescent light with a little charger right in the base.
 That is cool.
 It still works, too.

 A lot of folks think I'm... you know... a bit off for collecting burnt out lightbulbs.
 But check this out.
 I bet you've never seen a bulb like this.
 1924.
 It's an antique.
 See how much more fragile that is?
 They made lightbulbs before 1924... but who kept them when they burnt out?
 I'll tell you: Nobody.
 Old ones turn up now and again, in old buildings and what not.
 But for the most part, they're all gone.

 Technology is moving away from lightbulbs.
-Soon, it'll be all LED, and who knows what after that.
+Soon, it'll be all LED, and who knows what after that?
 The classic lightbulb.
 The lightbulb you remember from when you were a kid.
 Soon they'll be gone forever.
 And that's because nobody saves burnt out lightbulbs.
 Except for me.

 The Ballad of King Bob and His Horse Bill